mauriciogtec/gfen-reproduce/README.md

 # Large-Scale Spatiotemporal Density Smoothing with the Graph-fused Elastic Net

 This repository contains all the code to necessary to reproduce our results.
 Here's a brief description of the contents of the repository.
-See the file `MANIFEST.Rmd` for a description of software versions I used.
+See the file `MANIFEST.md` for a description of software versions I used.
 For the preprocessing steps it is necessary to have `R` and `python 3`.
 For convenience, I include the processed data in this repository, so that you don't have to go through those steps.
 The main algorithm is implemented using the high-performance computing software `Julia` with an open-source package we developed for this paper called `GraphFusedElasticNet.jl`.
 Below we provide further instructions.

 ## 1. Raw Data